 pg_global, the languages

 This feature is quite handy when you need to create additional objects in an already existing database.
-You can create objects that match the ones on the database and checking the option
+You can create objects that match the ones on the database and check the option

-Disable SQL code on their respective editing forms or using the same action available in the
+Disable SQL code on their respective editing forms or use the same action available in the

 Quick actions menu in order to turn them into dummy objects.